(New) in Print

 Friday June 14 2013 930AM to 430PM Osgoode Hall Law School IKB 1014 with Rob Nixon, Rachel Carson Professor of English at the University of Wisconsin-Madison, Author of Law’s Slow Violence & the Environmentalism of the Poor, HUP 2012 and a lineup of interesting thinkers from Osgoode and beyond.

 The violence wrought by climate change, toxic drift, deforestation, oil spills, and the environmental aftermath of war takes place gradually and often invisibly.
-Using the innovative concept of “slow violence” to describe these threats, Rob Nixon focuses on the inattention we have paid to the attritional lethality of many environmental crises, in More >
+Using the innovative concept of “slow violence” to describe these threats, Rob Nixon focuses on the inattention we have paid to More >

 New issue of CJWL in Honour of Dianne Pothier “Critical Disability Studies and Feminisms: On Getting It”